Emmotes/ic_spoilers/docs/uriah.md

 # Basic Information

-Brother Uriah will be the new champion in the Grand Revel event on 1 February 2023.
+Uriah will be the new champion in the Grand Revel event on 1 February 2023.

 * Seat: 9
 * Race: Human